API (V1)

 **Headers**

-The client ID of the user, used to verify and identify the API request source.
+<table><thead><tr><th width="159">Name</th><th width="92">Type</th><th>Value</th><th>Description</th></tr></thead><tbody><tr><td>Cudis-Client-Id</td><td>string</td><td><code>eg. "cudis-wellness"</code></td><td>The client ID of the user, used to verify and identify the API request source.</td></tr><tr><td>Authorization</td><td>string</td><td><code>Bearer &#x3C;token></code></td><td>Contains the user’s authorized access token to ensure secure API calls.</td></tr></tbody></table>

 **Body**

-The Unix timestamp (in seconds) representing the end of the query range.
-This marks the end of the period for which step count data will be retrieved (exclusive of the current day).
+<table><thead><tr><th width="145">Name</th><th width="105">Type</th><th>Description</th></tr></thead><tbody><tr><td><code>startTime</code></td><td>number</td><td>The Unix timestamp (in seconds) representing the start of the query range.
+This marks the beginning of the period for which step count data will be retrieved (inclusive).</td></tr><tr><td><code>endTime</code></td><td>number</td><td>The Unix timestamp (in seconds) representing the end of the query range.
+This marks the end of the period for which step count data will be retrieved (exclusive of the current day).</td></tr></tbody></table>

 **Response**